-DREMC honors 2020 writing contest winners
+DREMC congratulates the 2021 writing contest winners

 Students participating in the writing contest not only receive local awards but are also eligible to compete on a state level for scholarships ranging from $1,000 to $10,000.